Fallen20/ganmaAdventure/README.md

 ## Notes
 3 endings, once one is completed, a star will appear in the main menu.
 Probably something will happen if you collect all three...

-- Will probably be an update once animations are fixed and credit scene drawing is done correctly
+- Will probably be an update once animations are fixed

 ## Screenshots